 But if this sounds familiar, then it’s time to drop the productivity-killing multitasking and focus on ONE thing at a time.

-I’ve found it helpful to set a timer for 15-30 minutes and work on ONE project or task, ignoring all other attention stealing items until that timer goes off.
+I’ve found it helpful to set a timer for 15-30 minutes (there’s that timer again!) and work on ONE project or task, ignoring all other attention stealing items until that timer goes off.
 It has helped my productivity to soar!
-It has also helped my office to stay more organized, because I don’t have all of the items required to work on multiple tasks out on my desk at the same time.
+It has also helped my office to stay more organized, because I don’t have five projects’ worth of items out on my desk all at once.

 Any time I’m feeling frustrated with my lack of progress or completion, I think about my focus.
 Am I focusing on ONE thing?
 Or whirring from one task to another like a to-do list obsessed Tasmanian Devil?
 Almost always I discover that I’m not using my timer or focusing on one thing at a time.